NRLMMD-GEOIPS/geoips/docs/source/starter/installation_test.rst

 `Complete Local conda-based GeoIPS Installation`_.

-If you are confident you have all system requirements installed (Python+cartopy), and do not wish to go through the full interactive installation process (which includes conda, rclone, test data, etc), you can clone the geoips repo and pip install from the your local copy.
+If you are confident you have all system requirements installed (Python+cartopy), and do not wish to go through the full installation process (which includes conda, rclone, test data, etc), you can clone the geoips repo and pip install from your local copy.

 .. code:: bash